COOKIE POLICY

 I perform virtually all the maintenance and have installed most of the upgrades on the yacht myself and I don't mind making repairs underway.
 The yacht is equipped with an extensive “parts department’ of spare pumps, switches, cables, hoses, screws, nuts, bolts, etc.

 The yacht went through a extensive refit before making the trip in 2019 and another after COVID in 2020, including the addition of a watermaker and solar arch.
-And it is undergoing yet another extensive refit this summer including lithium batteries, new anchor, new anchor chain, replacing all 15 thruhulls and ball valves with seacocks, 8 coats of barrier and bottom paint, adding a inner forestay for staysail, adding a asymmetrical spinnaker, two new furlers, new bimini, reconfigured refrigerator and two new freezers.
+And it is undergoing yet another extensive refit this summer including lithium batteries, new anchor, new anchor chain, replacing all 15 thruhulls and ball valves with seacocks, 8 coats of barrier and bottom paint, adding a inner forestay for the staysail, adding a asymmetrical spinnaker, two new furlers, new bimini, reconfigured refrigerator and two new freezers, plus the entire battery bank was re-engineered for Lithium.

 What is expected of the crew